 • Carl Sandberg, Rootabaga Pigeons

-• Edith Wharton, A Son at the Front
+book and book cover• Edith Wharton, A Son at the Front

 • P.G.
 Wodehouse, The Inimitable Jeeves